nWODT-Cobalt/uxa/Library/Tools & Techniques/Tools & Techniques.md

 ### Misc charts

 Nothing crazy, just a handy list of usually useful visual formalisms.
-Otherwise it's easy to miss a really convenient chart type in the heat of the moment.
+Otherwise it’s easy to miss a really convenient chart type in the heat of the moment.

 - 2x2 matrices
 - Euler charts
 - Sequential diagrams (grafcet-like)

+### A font specimen

+Since Tim Brown’s webfont specimen doesn’t seem to be available anymore.

 ## Recommended